William Beresford, 1st Viscount Beresford

 After peace was declared he went to England on leave and came back again to Lisbon to reassume the command of the Portuguese Army.
 He did not limit himself, however, to that role, and intended to intervene in the general politics of the country, from this he came into conflict with the Regency.
 He then determined to go to the Court in Rio de Janeiro.
 He departed there in August 1815 and returned in September 1816, invested with wider powers than the ones which he had previously enjoyed.
 Beresford took a high hand in his dealings with Gomes Freire de Andrade (1817) and, put into a difficult situation, he returned to Brazil, obtaining from John VI the confirmation of the powers he had already attained, which he desired to see amplified.

+When he returned to Portugal, the Liberal Revolution of 1820 intervened; the British officers, for the most part, had been discharged, and the government would not even consent that Beresford could disembark.
 He was made Governor of Jersey in 1821 and held the position till 1854, the last titular Governor of Jersey; since his death the Crown has been represented in Jersey by the Lieutenant Governor of Jersey.

-Napier, in his History of the Peninsular War, severely criticized the tactics of Beresford at the Battle of Albuera, which gave origin to a heated correspondence between the Marshal and the historian.
+Napier, in his History of the Peninsular War, severely criticised the tactics of Beresford at the Battle of Albuera, which gave origin to a heated correspondence between the Marshal and the historian.
 The published letters of Beresford which are mentioned below refer to this controversy.
-Wellington himself had no illusions over Beresford's ability as a General, but he appreciated his abilities as a military organizer, and recommended that Beresford should take command if he himself were disabled.
+Wellington himself had no illusions over Beresford's ability as a General, but he appreciated his abilities as a military organiser, and recommended that Beresford should take command if he himself were disabled.
 He published: Strictures on Certain Passages of L. Col. Napier's History of Peninsular War; Further Strictures; Refutation of Col. Napier's Justification, London, 1831–1834, 3 Vol.; Letter to Charles Edward Long, Esq. on the Extracts Recently Published from the Ms. Journal and Private Correspondence of the Late Lieut-Gen. R. B. Long, London, John Murray, 1833; A Second Letter to Charles Edward Long, Esq. on the Ms. Journal and Private Correspondence of the Late Lieut.
 General R. B. Long (1834).
 Also of interest is the Colecção das Ordens do Dia (Collection of Orders of the Day) produced by Beresford's general headquarters nos Anos de 1809 a 1823 (for the years 1809 to 1823), Lisbon, 13 Vol. (at the Library of the English Institute of the University of Coimbra).

 As a reward for his services in the fight against the French he was raised to the peerage as Baron Beresford, of Albuera and Dungarvan in the County of Waterford, on 3 May 1814.[7][8]
 On 28 March 1823 he was further honoured when he was made Viscount Beresford, of Beresford in the County of Stafford.[9]
 Beside many national and foreign honours and decorations he received the Grand Cross of the Portuguese Order of the Tower and Sword.
 Some authors infer that he also had the title of 1st Duke of Elvas; but no document recording the granting this title is extant.
 Beresford County, New South Wales, Australia was named in his honour.[10]